On the Construction of Simply Connected Solvable Lie Groups: Lie's Third Theorem: The Group Case

-We now find an alternative set of generators for $I=\spn\{\theta^1,\ldots,\theta^n\}$ in equation \EqRef{CTI} which will allow us to find the maximal integral manifolds by quadratures which in turn determine the function $\psi$ in equation \EqRef{prem} and hence the multiplication map.
-The details are contained in the next two lemmas which also leads to the proof of Corollary \StRef{CC1}.
+We now determine a set of generators for $I=\spn\{\theta^1,\ldots,\theta^n\}$, with $\theta^i$ given in equation \EqRef{CTI}, which will allow us to determine the maximal integral manifolds of $I$ by quadratures and matrix exponentiation.
+This will determine the multiplication map using equation \EqRef{prem} (see Lemma \StRef{Pmu}).
+The details are contained in the next two lemmas.